About Chatwood Labs

 Supporting infrastructure includes internally developed geometry tooling, diagnostics, and validation workflows.
 Selected components are released publicly to support reproducibility and external scrutiny.

-Near-term efforts focus on stress-testing core assumptions, extending simulation time horizons, and preparing non-fusible experimental platforms to validate observability, control latency, and robustness under realistic noise and perturbation.
+Near-term efforts focus on stress-testing core assumptions, extending simulation time horizons, characterising phase-dependent stability behaviour, and preparing non-fusible experimental platforms to validate observability, control latency, and robustness under realistic noise and perturbation.

 Why This Approach Matters

 Fusion’s bottleneck has shifted.
-The challenge is no longer discovering fusion physics, but controlling it reliably, repeatedly, and at scale.
+The challenge is no longer discovering fusion physics, but controlling it reliably, repeatedly, and at scale, particularly within the UK’s evolving advanced energy landscape.

 Conventional approaches frame fusion as a static equilibrium problem: maximize confinement, increase field strength, and hold the entire plasma volume at ignition conditions simultaneously.
 This demands enormous infrastructure, extreme stability margins, and tightly coupled failure modes.

 WAFI reframes fusion as a dynamic control problem.
-Rather than forcing global equilibrium, it synchronizes fuel delivery with naturally propagating burn dynamics, sustaining localized ignition through timing and feedback instead of brute force.
+Rather than forcing global equilibrium, it synchronises fuel delivery with naturally propagating burn dynamics, seeking to sustain localised ignition through timing and feedback instead of brute force.

-If this approach works, it enables a simpler, more controllable architecture.
-If it doesn’t, the failure modes are explicit, measurable, and informative—and the results are documented accordingly.
+If this approach works, it may enable a simpler, more controllable architecture.
+If it doesn’t, the failure modes are explicit, measurable, and informative, and the results are documented accordingly.

 Open Development